 Sculpture is designed to familiarize students with the skills, methods and aesthetics of sculpture.
 The course is designed to develop skills in modeling in clay from direct observation.
 Students learn and practice various sculpture processes that include construction of an armature, bas-relief, mold making, carving and casting.
 Sculpture introduces these processes in the context of historical, traditional and contemporary three-dimensional art and design.
-May be taken 4 times for credit.
 Prerequisite: None.
 Recommended Preparation: ART-122.